 Which is better, turmeric powder or extract?

 Turmeric Extract contains a higher concentration of curcuminoids than Turmeric Powder, providing more health benefits.
-The extract contains 95% curcuminoids.
-In contrast, Turmeric Powder only has 3-5% curcuminoids.
+The extract contains 95 percent curcuminoids.
+In contrast, Turmeric Powder only has 3-5 percent curcuminoids.
 Ideally, try to get turmeric from fresh roots rather than powder.

 It’s also important to note that fresh turmeric is much more potent than ground turmeric and should be used with caution—one teaspoon of fresh turmeric contains about 5 times as much curcumin as one teaspoon of ground powder.
 Hence, do it if you can get your hands on any fresh turmeric root!